 - Initiate room-sharing: Purchase a crib and place it next to your bed so that your baby can see you all the time while lying down.
 It could give the baby a feeling of co-sleeping since they are close to your bed and you.
 It also makes it easier for you to breastfeed or comfort the baby without leaving the bed.

 - Be patient with your baby: Some babies may grow cranky at bedtime when you stop co-sleeping.
 It is usually more likely with babies who have been co-sleeping for more than six months, especially since birth.
 Be calm and establish a bedtime routine to make the transition easier.
 Follow a bedtime routine of giving a bath, feeding, and reading a book to the baby before placing them in the crib.
-It can signal the baby that it is time to go to sleep in their crib, making them used to sleeping alone gradually (7).
+It can signal to the baby that it is time to go to sleep in their crib, making them used to sleeping alone gradually (7).

 - Teach your baby to fall asleep on their own: Encourage your baby to self-soothe and fall asleep by themselves.
 Self-soothing reduces the baby’s dependence on parents to fall asleep, letting you place the baby in the crib without you having to stay on the bed (8).
 You may try swaddling the baby or offering them a pacifier.
 Another option is to place a toy within the baby’s line of sight, but not inside the crib, to calm them down.
 You may read more about self-soothing here.